 4c.
 The primary PCF sends a message to requesting PCF instance allowing such instance to be accepted or reject the PDU Session establishment.
 The response message includes an indication to accept or reject the PDU session establishment request for the indicated S-NSSAI.

-5. The policy counter value for the PDU session of the indicated S-NSSAI is updated (e.g., increase the associated policy counter value for the indicated S-NSSAI by one).
+5. The policy counter value for the PDU session of the indicated S-NSSAI is updated (e.g. increase the associated policy counter value for the indicated S-NSSAI by one).

 6. The PCF instance sends the response of quota enforcement, based on step 3 or step 4c, to the SMF instance.